jkaczmarski/variantplot/README.md

 Here's an example of what the output looks like by default, but there's lots of options for customisation too.
 ![plot](example_input_plot_1.png)

 All you need is to fill in some basic information in a template Excel sheet.
+[Here's a template of the input Excel file.](https://github.com/jkaczmarski/variantplot/blob/main/example_input.xlsx)

 Currently, you can easily annotate things such as:
 - sequence start and end residues